17th PAN-AMERICAN CONFERENCE ON SOIL MECHANICS AND GEOTECHNICAL ENGINEERING

 • Notification of abstract acceptance: October 30th, 2023

-• Draft paper submission deadline: February 29th, 2024
+• Paper submission deadline: April 30th, 2024

-• Notification of paper acceptance: May 31st, 2024
+• Notification of paper acceptance: up to July 31st, 2024

 • Final paper due: July 31st, 2024